Federal Prosecutors Arrest And Charge R. Kelly In New Child Pornography Case

 And Lifetime's recent six-episode Surviving R. Kelly documentary included accounts from several women who accused the singer of misconduct, drawing a new focus to the longstanding accusations lodged at him.
 More accusers began publicly telling their stories about alleged abuse and sexual misconduct perpetrated by him.

 State prosecutors in Chicago this year have filed sexual assault and abuse charges against him, the latest of which were filed six weeks ago.
-Kelly,52, whose real name is Robert S. Kelly, has pleaded not guilty.
+Kelly, 52, whose real name is Robert S. Kelly, has pleaded not guilty.

-Steve Greenberg, Kelley's lawyer, did not respond to requests for comment.
+Steve Greenberg, Kelly's lawyer, did not respond to requests for comment.

 WBEZ's Patrick Smith contributed to this report.